Walter Bishop (Fringe): Arc

 In 2036, Walter was discovered in amber by an associate of Henrietta Bishop, his granddaughter.
 Etta and Simon Foster went to the former Massive Dynamic building to locate pieces of Walter's brain.
 Restoring Walter to a new form of sanity, the team was ready to begin constructing the plan Walter had designed decades prior to defeat the Observers.
 Walter also led him to the place where he had been ambered and removed Astrid and Peter.
 Walter, knowing he would need Bell's handprint to access the beacons located in Bell's storage facility, cut off his hand before heading off to find Olivia.

 The reunited team began to seek out Olivia, who had been ambered while retrieving a vital component of Walter's plan, the Transilience Thought Unifier that could make sense of the pieces inside his brain.
 However, by the time Olivia was rescued, Walter had been kidnapped by the Observers.
 He was tortured by Windmark, who was trying to discover what Walter's plan was to bring down the Observers.
 The torture took such a toll on Walter that even after he was rescued, he could not get the device to unify his thoughts.
 Henrietta believed that his ability to recall the information was destroyed and irrecoverable.
 Walter discovered the videotapes once the team returned to Harvard and began the lengthy process of removing them from amber.
-Each tape led the team to a different piece of the puzzle. he lengthy process of removing them from amber.
 Each tape led the team to a different piece of the puzzle.

 The pieces of the brain that had been recently implanted back into Walter were the cause of his concern.
 He had the pieces removed because of the hubris man he was becoming decades before.
 He feared that he was slowly returning into that man once again.
 He requested that Nina help him remove the pieces from his brain once the plan was complete.